Feeds:

 “I think this was the greatest tribute to defensive play in the history of the MVP Award,” Musial said.

-Marion told Peter Golenbock, author of “The Spirit of St. Louis,” that when he received a phone call informing him he had won the MVP Award “I didn’t know what … it was.
+In “The Spirit of St. Louis” book, Marion said that when he received a phone call informing him he had won the MVP Award “I didn’t know what … it was.
 I never was impressed with it at all.
 That’s right.
 I didn’t think about things like that too much.
-Now, after years passed, that’s pretty nice.
-But back then, it didn’t mean a thing to me.”
+Now, after years passed, that’s pretty nice, but back then, it didn’t mean a thing to me.”

 (Updated Sept.
 13, 2025)